Lincolnshire Yeomanry: Post war

-On reforming the Territorial Army, after the war the 14 senior Yeomanry Regiments would remain as horsed cavalry regiments (forming the 5th and 6th Cavalry Brigades).
+On reforming the Territorial Army after the war, the 14 senior Yeomanry Regiments would remain as horsed cavalry regiments (forming the 5th and 6th Cavalry Brigades).
 Other Yeomanry Regiments were converted into Royal Artillery Regiments.
 The Lincolnshire Yeomanry decided they did not want to convert to artillery so the regiment was disbanded in 1920.

 Regimental museum

 The Royal Lincolnshire Regiment and Lincolnshire Yeomanry collections are displayed in Lincoln's Museum of Lincolnshire Life.

 Uniforms

-During its comparatively short history (1901-1920) the Lincolnshire Yeomanry was noted for the Lincoln green of its uniforms - a lighter shade than the sombre rifle green widely worn in the British Army.
+During its comparatively short history (1901–1920), the Lincolnshire Yeomanry was noted for the Lincoln green of its uniforms - a lighter shade than the sombre rifle green widely worn in the British Army.
 The original uniform of the regiment was the newly introduced khaki serge but with collars, shoulder-straps, and cuff-piping in Lincoln-green.
-For reasons of recruitment and morale this relatively plain dress was eventually replaced with elaborate lancer style full dress (including white plastron fronts and plumed czapka caps) for the officers.
+For reasons of recruitment and morale this relatively plain dress was eventually replaced with an elaborate lancer style full dress (including white plastron fronts and plumed czapka caps) for the officers.
 Other ranks wore Lincoln-green "frock" tunics with peaked caps, shoulder chains and double white stripes on their overalls (cavalry trousers strapped under the boots).
 From about 1908 to 1920 the standard khaki service dress of British mounted troops was worn for training and ordinary duties.